How to Brine Chicken Breast: USDA-Approved Guide for Juicy Results

 Common Mistakes to Avoid

-• Using table salt: Table salt contains iodine and anti-caking agents that can alter the flavor and cause discoloration in the meat.
+• Using table salt: Iodine and anti-caking agents alter flavor and color.

 Buying Guide: Tools and Ingredients for Salt Brine Chicken Breast